BrendagaoW/Springboot_Database/README.md

 Then noting the test classes with @DataJpaTest and
 @AutoConfigureTestDatabase(connection = EmbeddedDatabaseConnection.H2).
 Now we can test the methods easily!

+What's more, @ComponentScan should be added upper the Test class.
+So the related services should be known as beans.

 In this way, application.properties about test environment is unnecessary.